The Pressure at the Base of My Skull

 I was at the conference room table trying to read a legal framework and I couldn’t get past the same section.
 I’d read it, lose it, go back and read it again.
 The whole time, the ice pick was jabbing at the base of my skull.
+It was pain.
+It was also brain fog.

-That’s what it felt like.
-Constantly.
+It didn't stop.
 It was there when I sat down on the train in the morning.
 Still there when I reached into my backpack for the prescription NSAIDs.
 Two pills.
 Hoping they’d take the edge off.

 They didn’t.